-Certain in-network care and all out-of-network non-emergent care and services are not covered under this plan, unless, UPMC Health Plan has Prior Authorized the services.
-UPMC Health Plan encourages the coordination of health care services through a Primary Care Provider, however a referral is not required to access benefits from Participating Providers.
+All out-of-network non-emergent care and services are not covered under this plan, unless UPMC Health Plan has Prior Authorized the services.
+A referral is not required to access benefits from in-network providers.
+That means that if you need to go to a specialist, you can go without a referral.